The Role of UI/UX in Customer Retention [for eCommerce Industry] – A Detailed Guide

 How UI/UX Impacts Customer Retention?

 Before I tell you how UI/UX helps in customer retention, I recall this memory of a restaurant that I often visit.
-So whenever I visit there, the attendant places my preferred water bottle without me asking for it and he also knows my taste by now so he also suggests relevant dishes accordingly.
+So whenever I visit there, the attendant places the my preferred water bottle without me asking for it.
+They also place the QR code for me to browse the menu.

 And while leaving the restaurant, he brings the QR code without me asking for it as he knows that’s how I pay every time.